Tjhayhay/Bible-Beasts-Project/README.md

 Tasks:
     - Be ready to explain your deployment process and why you chose the AWS service(s) you did.
     - While using an IAC tool is not required, the process for deploying the application should be well defined and repeatable.
-    - You should be able to provide access to the hosted application.
-But this doesn't mean you need a unique domain or route 53 entries and could even be just an IP address.
+    - You should be able to provide access to the hosted application, which can be achieved without the need for a unique domain or Route 53 entries.
+It could simply be an IP address or the generated AWS URL.
     - Once deployed, provide instructions for how updates to the application would be deployed for the developer.

 4. **Observability**: Set up observability for the application.
 This could include application logs, metrics, and traces.
 You can choose to use any tool or service for this task (like New Relic, Datadog, etc.).
 Be prepared to show how you would use the observability tools to debug an issue with the application.
 Tasks: